ApolloProgrammer/chess/README.md

       which figure to choose or question which destination to choose) will appear.
 Still the transformation from a console chess game to a GUI oriented chess is in progress.
 But everything seems to work out, even when its quick and dirty sometimes.

+HOW DO I SET IT UP?
+      Just execute the game.py file with python3.
+A console and a GUI are going to appear.

+If you can report any bugs, please let me know.

+HAVE FUN!